Best Alesis electronic drum sets 2023: Our pick of Alesis electronic drums for beginners to pros

 A few hardware quibbles, but nothing major

-The Command Mesh is slap-bang in the middle of Alesis’ e-kit offering, and the first in the range to come with the so-called ‘Advanced Drum Module’.
+The Command Mesh is slap-bang in the middle of Alesis’ e-kit offering, and includes a so-called ‘Advanced Drum Module’.
 This upgraded powerhouse delivers even more in-built kits and sounds than the Nitro and Surge, with the capability to add more of your own drum samples via a USB thumb drive.

 Although the kit is a little fiddly to assemble, once pieced together the chrome mounting rack features non-slip clamps which give the kit a reassuringly solid feel.
 This means you can play away the hours without having to worry about the hardware failing you.